A look at the most common sizes across ten popular mall stores, from The Gap to Ann Taylor LOFT to Forever 21.

 • Jeans: 6 (and they are tight)

 • Shirts: The shirt pictured is a medium purchased when I was feeling that whole “look like you’re wearing your boyfriend’s shirt” thing but in button-downs definitely small.
-Casual tees and flannels I prefer medium.
+For casual tees and flannels, I prefer medium.

 • Dresses: Small